filecoin-project/filecoin-docs/content/en/storage-provider/skills/sales/index.md

 ---
 title: "Sales"
-description: "Being successful at running a Storage Provider business depends on multiple factors.
+description: "Being successful at running a storage provider business depends on multiple factors.
 Having the right technical skills and team is one of them."
 lead: ""
 draft: false
 images: []